Improved relative volume comparison for integral Ricci curvature and applications to volume entropy: Abstract

 \section{Abstract}

-We give an estimate for the volume entropy in terms of integral Ricci curvature which substantially improves an earlier estimate in \cite{Au2} and give an application on the algebraic entropy of its fundamental group.
-We also extend the quantitive almost maximal volume entropy rigidity of \cite{CRX} and almost minimal volume rigidity of \cite{BBCG} to integral Ricci curvature.
+We give several Bishop-Gromov relative volume comparisons with integral Ricci curvature which improve the results in \cite{PW1}.
+Using one of these volume comparisons, we derive an estimate for the volume entropy in terms of integral Ricci curvature which substantially improves an earlier estimate in \cite{Au2} and give an application on the algebraic entropy of its fundamental group.
+We also extend the almost minimal volume rigidity of \cite{BBCG} to integral Ricci curvature.